junekuhn/darkfolio/projects/the-rhombus.md

 year: "2022"
 categories:
 - solidity
-- typescript
+- Typescript
 - web3
-- live streaming
+- Live Streaming
-- collaborative
+- Collaborative

 ---
 The Rhombus is a collective focused on creating monetized live-streaming events and interactive experiences through a virtual 3D venue.
 The venue is hosted on Decentraland, a web3-enabled platform with its own ecosystem of virtual land, avatars, and live events.

 ## Contributions